addiscent/php-server-mon-sys/README.md

 To perform this procedure, follow the steps below.

-  - Copy the file named _./php-fpm/psm_ssmtp.conf.sample_ to a file named _./php-fpm/psm_ssmtp.conf_.
+  - Copy the file named _./php-fpm/psm_ssmtp.conf.sample_ to the file named _./php-fpm/psm_ssmtp.conf_, (_./php-fpm/psm_ssmtp.conf_ already exists, but is empty on a fresh installation).
 Open the file _./php-fpm/psm_ssmtp.conf_ in a text editor.
 Search and replace:

     - Every occurrence of the word _MyEmailAddress@gmail.com_, with your email address.